raeesapps/LearningBacklog/README.md

 Infrastructure as Code: Dynamic Systems for the Cloud Age

 ## Books [max 4]
+Guide to Competitive Programming: Learning and Improving Algorithms Through Contests

 Pro Git

 Working Effectively with Legacy Code